 Prenuptial and Postnuptial Agreements

-People who marry often want to protect their financial interests in the event of a divorce or their death.
-Most commonly people do this through a premarital contract called a “prenuptial agreement.”
+Some want to protect their financial interests in the event of a divorce or their death.
+People do this through a contract called a “prenuptial agreement.”
 With a validly executed prenuptial agreement, one can:

 - protect assets owned prior to the marriage;